What do you need to pass the HiSET? It’s not just about what’s on the test.

 - Comprehensive video instruction that’s easy to watch and learn from – pause, rewind, re-play…you have full control of the pace

-- Online and on-demand with 24/7 access: only $45 with no recurring payments (full access for less than a tutoring session!)
+- Online and on-demand with 24/7 access: only $45/month or $65/unlimited access with no recurring payments

 - Fully explained lessons and practice problems with step by step video demonstration